adobe/acc_docker/README.md

 Clone or download this repository, include Adobe Campaign (debian9 version) and client console installers on `sources` directory and follow instructions below.

 ## How to
-Build it your docker image locally:
+Build your docker image locally:
 ```sh
 ./build.sh
 docker build -t acc_standalone .